oslabs-beta/indiK8or/README.md

 - The built-in Prometheus integration allows users to easily monitor cluster performance with no need for additional configuration.
 - Seamless Grafana integration allows access to insightful visualizations of critical cluster metrics without any setup hassles.

-# Getting started
+# Getting Started
 indiK8or assumes that you have Docker installed on your machine.
 For demonstration purpose, use [minikube](https://minikube.sigs.k8s.io/docs/start/) to quickly start a local Kubernetes cluster.

-NOTE: FOLLOW STEP 1-14 ONLY IF THIS IS YOUR **VERY FIRST TIME** USING INDIK8TOR!
+NOTE: FOLLOW STEP 1-14 ONLY IF THIS IS YOUR **VERY FIRST TIME** USING INDIK8TOR.
 ____________________________________________________________________________________________________________________________________________________

 1. Fork and clone this repo to your local.